fuzzylogicxx/fuzzylogic/posts/2022-08-25-use-css-has-to-set-rootlevel-styles-based-on-a-button-state.md

 tags: [link, css, has, a11y, buttons, parent, darkmode, toggle]
 linkTarget: "https://twitter.com/jh3yy/status/1562081979801239553"
 ---
 Great tip here from Jhey.
 He advises using a `button` with ARIA and a little JavaScript for your dark-mode toggle.
-And to apply the dark styles, use a CSS selector which targets the `:root` parent (via `:has()`) of the button when in “pressed” state and sets a root-level custom property to “on”.
+And to apply the dark styles, use a CSS selector which targets the `:root` parent of the button when in “pressed” state and sets a root-level custom property to “on”.

 <figure>